Feyerabend/vm/debug/README.md

 ### simple debugging workflow

-1. setting breakpoints: set breakpoints at critical sections or where one suspect a bug might be,
+1. __setting breakpoints__: set breakpoints at critical sections or
+   where one suspect a bug might be,
-2. run to breakpoint: the program runs normally until it hits a breakpoint,
+2. __run to breakpoint__: the program runs normally until it hits a breakpoint,
-3. inspect: once paused, inspect stack, variables, other memory, to understand the program’s condition at that moment,
+3. __inspect__: once paused, inspect stack, variables, other memory, to understand the program’s condition at that moment,
-4. single step: after inspection, single-step through subsequent lines to observe changes and further diagnose issues. or just let the program continue,
+4. __single step__: after inspection, single-step through subsequent
+   lines to observe changes and further diagnose issues. or just let the program *continue*,
-5. trace: supplementary to breakpoints and stepping, trace logs provide a broader picture of program flow, stack and variable states throughout the execution.
+5. __trace__: supplementary to breakpoints and stepping, trace logs provide a broader picture of program flow, stack and variable states throughout the execution.

 ### dvm